Australia should aim to keep the working-age population stable.

 Migration and health

-The healthcare and aged care systems are full of migrant workers, and more are needed.
+The healthcare and aged care systems is dependant on skilled migrant workers, and more are needed.
 Cutting back on migration of skilled medical workers would severely hamper provision of health services.

 Non-racist immigration